NDOMINEY/Woodland-heath-golf-club/README.md

 ![Contact page](documentation/contact-page.png)

-If the user is logged in, this online enquiry form will auto populate their basic deals for ease of use.
+If the user is logged in, this online enquiry form will auto populate their basic details for ease of use.

 ![Contact page - user auto](documentation/contact-page-user.png)